doorfortyfour/TileWorldCreator/docs/faq.md

   4. Second build layer: Set ramp tileset.

-## Does tileworld reactor require api.
+## Does TileWorldCreator require api.
 Net 4.x stamdard like version 2.0?
 No TileWorldCreator v.3 doesn't require API level .Net 4.x

 ## Can I have more than one map in a scene?
 Yes absolutely.
 Simply make sure to define an unique `World name` in the TileWorldCreator component.

+## Is the source code included?
+Yes.